Key Takeaways

 What Does Narrowing a Wide or Broad Nose Mean?

-The procedure for narrowing a wide or broad nose is called wide nose rhinoplasty.
-Wide nose reduction surgery can narrow a wide nasal bone by cutting and reshaping it.
-It is a popular form of nose reshaping surgery throughout the world.
+The procedure for narrowing a wide or broad nose is called wide-nose rhinoplasty.
+Also, known as wide nose reduction surgery, this surgery can narrow a wide nasal bone by cutting and reshaping it.
+It is a form of nose reshaping surgery used throughout the world.
 The nose plays an important role because it is located at the centre of the face.
-With wide nose rhinoplasty performed by specialist plastic surgeon Dr Doyle, you can achieve the aesthetic results you desire and correct any functional issues.
+With wide nose rhinoplasty performed by specialist plastic surgeon Dr Doyle, you can achieve the cosmetic results you prefer and correct any functional issues.

 Am I a Good Candidate for Narrowing a Wide or Broad Nose?

-• You are not satisfied with your nose and want to make it narrow.
+- You are dissatisfied with your nose and want to make it narrower.

-• Your nose is completely developed, usually in male at 18 years and female at 16 years.
+- Your nose is completely developed, usually in males at 18 years and females at 16 years.

 Benefits of Narrowing a Wide or Broad Nose

-The wide nose rhinoplasty has both aesthetic and functional benefits.
-Both of these aesthetic and functional problems can be solved in one surgery with a skilled and experienced plastic surgeon and can have a significant impact on your life.
-Reshaping and resizing the nose can improve a person’s overall appearance.
-As the nose is what most people first notice about a person’s face, an unattractive nose may distract away attention from lips and eyes.
+The wide nose rhinoplasty has both cosmetic and functional benefits.
+Both of these cosmetic and functional problems can be solved in one surgery with an experienced specialist plastic surgeon (FRACS) and can change the width of your nose.
+Reshaping and resizing the nose can improve a person’s overall nose width.
+As the nose is what most people first notice about a person’s face, a wide nose may distract away attention from lips and eyes.

 In addition to cosmetic appearance, the wide nose rhinoplasty corrects functional abnormalities like nasal obstruction.
 The wide nose rhinoplasty creates the proper proportion giving a more sculpted and pleasing appearance to the nose.
 If you suffer from breathing difficulties, your surgery may attract a Medicare benefit.